haproxytech/haproxy-spoa-dotnet/README.md

 ## How it Works

 All communication is handled by the `FrameProcessor` class.
-Its `HandleStream` method takes a `NetworkStream` object and a lambda function as parameters.
+Its `HandleStreamAsync` method takes a `NetworkStream` object and a lambda function as parameters.
 The lambda function is called when a NOTIFY frame is received.
 From there, you can return a list of `SpoeAction` objects, which tell HAProxy to perform action(s).

 Actions: